-Unlike the fictional Great War books, this writing is informative, factual and gives a little more insight into what the cavalry faced in those terrible years.
+Unlike the fictional Great War books, this writing is informative, and factual and gives a little more insight into what the cavalry faced in those terrible years.
 It is a short book so I can’t speak too much on it to not give spoilers, but a book well worth reading.

 What books are you getting stuck into?
-Any suggestions??
+Any suggestions?

 Keep up with my latest book posts here: